jhump/jhump.github.io/index.md

 ### [arquebus](https://github.com/jhump/arquebus) *unfinished*
 When I first tried to get my older son into programming, we talked about building a game.
 We started this project, but never finished it.
 I got to play a bit with Google's PlayN library and with JBox2D.

-I've most recently updated it to use PlayN 2.0 -- a necessity since some of the dependencies for earlier versions are no longer available in Maven Central).
-At the moment, is little more than a proof-of-concept.
-There is no real gameplay, no enemies, and no levels... yet.
+I've most recently upgraded it to use PlayN 2.0 (a necessity since some of the dependencies for earlier versions of PlayN are no longer available in Maven Central).
+At the moment, it is little more than a proof-of-concept.
+There is no real gameplay, no enemies, no levels, no finished graphics/sprites, etc. At least not yet...

 ----